gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-anti-patterns.md

     it might intentionally lose the context on some `WebGLRenderingContext`s to free up space.
     WebGL programs that want to always work have to handle this.
 Google Maps handles this for example.

-    The problem with the code above is that when the context is lost the WebGL creations functions like `gl.createBuffer()` above will return `null`.
+    The problem with the code above is that when the context is lost the WebGL creation functions like `gl.createBuffer()` above will return `null`.
 That effectively makes the code this

     <pre class="prettyprint">